What is COOP1000?

 - Writing effective resumes and cover letters

-- Transitioning from school to the world of work, professional ethics and safety
+- Transitioning from school to the world of work

-Please note that students must have applied to co-op directly from high school or via our website by the proper deadline in order to receive permission to register in COOP1000.
-Only those who have been emailed by the Program Administrator to confirm they still meet the eligibility to participate in the program will be given access to register in the course.
-This will take place by early August for the Fall offering of COOP1000, and by late January for the Winter session.
+Please note that students must have applied to Co-op directly from high school or via our website by the proper deadline in order to be considered for admission to the program.
+Students who meet Co-op’s eligibility requirements will be emailed and given access to register in COOP 1000.
+This communication will take place by mid-August for the fall offering of COOP1000, and by mid-late January for the winter session.

-Fall: The fall term of COOP1000 is intended for student whose first Co-operative Education work term will take place in the summer.
+Fall: The fall section of COOP1000 is intended for students whose first Co-op work term will take place in the summer.

 Satisfactory or Unsatisfactory performance in an ungraded program requirement or option has no impact on the CGPA calculation.
 However, students must be aware that if they are receiving academic scholarships, a grade of Unsatisfactory (UNS) may negatively impact continued eligibility for the scholarship.
 For more details about this regulation, please contact the Awards Office directly.